sammyne/mastering-ethereum/chapter07-smart-contracts-and-solidity/README.md

 ## What Is a Smart Contract?

-- **WHAT**: Immutable computer programs that run deterministically in the context of an Ethereum Virtual Machine as part of the Ethereum network protocol -- i.e., on the decentralized Ethereum world computer
+- **WHAT**: Immutable computer programs that run deterministically in the context of an Ethereum Virtual Machine as part of the Ethereum network protocol, i.e., on the decentralized Ethereum world computer
   - **Computer programs**: Smart contracts are simply computer program
   - **Immutable**: Once deployed, the code of a smart contract cannot change
   - **Deterministic**: Always the same output given the same tx and blockchain state